Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 Describing Your Experience on an Executive Resume

 Your executive resume should signify the skills that you bring to the table.
-For instance, if you’re a sales manager with years of experience in upselling that should be evident in every section of your resume.
+For instance, if you’re a sales manager with years of experience in upselling that should be evident in every section of your executive resume.

 - Write about your experience in optimizing production/upscaling a former methodolgy in your work history.